top of page

 • Display and imaging calibration

-3. How Lab is measured
+3. How Color is measured

-Typical workflow:
+Typical workflow

 1. Illuminate sample with controlled light (D65 common)